Elinorre/InstroPitch/README.md

 The training and testing sets are into 25 and 75 respectively.
 Use sklearn.model_selection.train_test_split to split the data.
 The data is split into training and testing sets into 25 and 75 respectively.
 I use stratify = <output> to ensure the data is split uniformly.

-**✓ Explanation of model choice, including limitations and benefits** Convolutional Neural Network
+**✓ Explanation of model choice, including limitations and benefits**
-Benefits: can apply the model to other sound files/signals and make other types of predictions.
-This model performs well with visual classification problems (spectrograms).
+- Benefits: can apply the model to other sound files/signals and make other types of predictions.
+This model performs well with visual classification problems (spectrograms)

-Limitations:
+- Limitations:
- - It may get a less accuracy when there are lower sample rates because higher frequencies will not be preserved.
+ - - It may get a less accuracy when there are lower sample rates because higher frequencies will not be preserved.
- - Notes played simultaneously, such as chords, may be difficult to identify because the frequncies could deconstruct one another.
+ - - Notes played simultaneously, such as chords, may be difficult to identify because the frequncies could deconstruct one another.
- - Similar neighboring pixels can often be assumed to belong to the same visual object.
+ - - Similar neighboring pixels can often be assumed to belong to the same visual object.
 However in sound, different frequencies can be neighbors on the spectrogram

 **Model Output:**
 - Instrument: One out of the 14 instruments listed earlier